 Although not as large as the giant lowlands peacocks (Cichla temensis), we have caught these fish up to 10 pounds.
 Because of their environment, they can present significant angling challenges.
 Spawners are often in very tight, small waters and can rapidly find their way into woody structure.
 Fast water feeders will readily use the current and their deep bodies to their advantage, augmenting their already powerful bodies.

-Acute Angling organizes and operates trips to this fishery where, in addition to the peacock bass, anglers can encounter payara, exceptionally large pirapitinga, giant catfish (Jau, piraiba, pirarara, suribim), large pacu, large bicuda and other variety species.
+Acute Angling has organize and operated trips to this fishery where, in addition to the peacock bass, anglers can encounter payara, exceptionally large pirapitinga, giant catfish (Jau, piraiba, pirarara, suribim), large pacu, large bicuda and other variety species.